hannesdelbeke/brain/Maya/Maya search.md

 a command [[search bar]] added in [[Autodesk Maya|Maya]] 2022

+open:
-press `CTRL + F`
+- press `CTRL + F`
-or go to the menu Help > Search bar
+- or go to the menu Help > Search bar

+extend
+- to add custom command, see [[maya runTimeCommand]]
 ### Cons
-no favorite
+- no favoriting ⭐
-no custom command support

 similar to
 - [[Maya quick launcher]]